urls-framework/URLS/README.md

 * Custom HTTP Error Pages

 ## Requirements
 * Latest Version of PHP.
-Although URLS has only been tested on PHP 8, it should still work on PHP 7 and possibly 5.
+Although URLS has only been tested on PHP 8, but it should still work on PHP 7 and possibly 5.
 * Server running Apache with mod_rewrite.
 URLS uses `.htaccess` so it will not work on a Nginx server.
 However, we are working on a Nginx version.

 ## Installation